From Office to Hotel to Multifamily: Developer Plans $19M Inner Harbor Redevelopment

 The seller, Red Lion Hotels, acquired the property at 207 E. Redwood Street in 2015, while it was still an office building, for $15.7 million.
 It then spent $3.5 million to redevelop it as a hotel, which closed last year.

 The converted apartment building will feature 130 studio, junior one-bedroom and one-bedroom units.
-Amenities already incorporated into the project include a fitness center, a banquet room and conference rooms, with the new owners planning to also install a game room and storage space.
+The development’s amenities include a fitness center, a banquet room and conference rooms, with a game room and storage space additionally planned.

 “This was a savvy conversion because the project was completely gutted and converted from office to a hotel in 2015,” Byrnes said.
 “Therefore, our construction activity and costs are limited because we are keeping the exact amount of rooms, and adding a small kitchen and washer/dryer and doing some cosmetic upgrades such as painting and hallway carpets and lighting.”